vnczalt-17/project_7/python/hands-on/flask-02-handling-routes-and-templates-on-ec2-linux2/README.md

-# Hands-on Flask-02 : Handling Routes and Templating with Flask Web Application
+# Hands-on Flask-02 : Handling Routes and Templates with Flask Web Application

 Purpose of the this hands-on training is to give the students introductory knowledge of how to handle routes and use html templates within a Flask web application on Amazon Linux 2 EC2 instance.